kubernetes/community/contributors/design-proposals/containerized-mounter-pod.md

 * One DaemonSet can serve mount utilities for one or more volume plugins.
 We expect that one volume plugin per DaemonSet will be the most popular choice.
 * One DaemonSet must provide *all* utilities that are needed to provision, attach, mount, unmount, detach and delete a volume for a volume plugin, including `mkfs` and `fsck` utilities if they're needed.
     * E.g. `mkfs.ext4` is likely to be available on all hosts, but a pod with mount utilities should not depend on that nor use it.
+    * The only exceptions are:
-    * The only exception are kernel modules.
+      * kernel modules.
 They are not portable across distros and they *should* be on the host.
+      * udev (or similar device manager).
+Only one udev can run on a system, therefore it should run on the host.
+If a volume plugin needs to talk to udev (e.g. by calling `udevadm trigger`), they must do it on the host and not in a container with mount utilities.
 * It is expected that these daemon sets will run privileged pods that will see host's `/proc`, `/dev`, `/sys`, `/var/lib/kubelet` and such.
 Especially `/var/lib/kubelet` must be mounted with shared mount propagation so kubelet can see mounts created by the pods.
-* The pods with mount utilities should run some simple init as PID 1 that reaps zombies of potential fuse daemons.
+* The pods with mount utilities should run some simple init as PID 1 that reaps zombies of potential fuse daemons. `volume-exec` described below could be such simple init.
 * The pods with mount utilities run a daemon with gRPC server that implements `ExecService` defined below.
   * Upon starting, this daemon puts a UNIX domain socket into `/var/lib/kubelet/plugin-sockets/` directory on the host.
 This way, kubelet is able to discover all pods with mount utilities on a node.
   * Kubernetes will ship implementation of this daemon that creates the socket on the right place and simply executes anything what kubelet asks for.
 To sum it up, it's just a daemon set that spawns privileged pods, running a simple init + a daemon that executes mount utilities as requested by kubelet via gRPC.

 ## Design